danbev/node/doc/api/worker.md

 -->

-The `'error'` event is emitted if the worker thread throws an uncaught expection.
+The `'error'` event is emitted if the worker thread throws an uncaught exception.
 In that case, the worker will be terminated.

 ### Event: 'exit'
 <!-- YAML